jzitelli/poolvr/README.md

 1. Start a Python HTTP server in the root directory:
     - using Python 2: `python -m SimpleHTTPServer`
     - using Python 3: `python -m http.server`
-2. Point your browser to `http://127.0.0.1:8000` (desktop tracking) or `http://127.0.0.1:8000?vr=1` (VR tracking)
+2. Point your browser to `http://127.0.0.1:8000`

-### Method B (Flask application serving dynamically generated HTML):
+### Method B (Tornado/Flask application serving dynamically generated HTML):

-This method requires some extra Python packages.
+This method requires some extra Python packages, but offers more functionality.
 I recommend using the [Miniconda Python distribution](http://conda.pydata.org/miniconda.html), which will let you easily install the Python dependencies.

-1. Run the Python script `flask_app.py`: `python flask_app.py`
+1. Run the Python script `pyserver/tornado_app.py`: ```bash python pyserver/tornado_app.py```
-2. Point your browser to `http://127.0.0.1:5000` (desktop tracking) or `http://127.0.0.1:5000?vr=1` (VR tracking)
+2. Point your browser to `http://127.0.0.1:5000`

-The Flask application is configured to also serve any file within the project tree (nice for local development, but probably a bad idea to deploy to an actual web server).
+The Tornado server is configured to also serve any file within the project tree (nice for local development, but probably a bad idea to deploy to an actual web server).
 For instance, you can access the static `index.html` that you would obtain with method A via `http://127.0.0.1:5000/index.html`.

-## Desktop and VR tracking modes:

-The default stick tracking mode (aka 'desktop') assumes that the Leap Motion sensor is stationary, facing up.

-The VR stick tracking mode assumes that the sensor is [mounted to your HMD](https://developer.leapmotion.com/vr-setup).
-Currently this mode is selected using a `vr` URL parameter, e.g. you would point your browser to `http://127.0.0.1:5000?vr=1`.

-**I recommend using desktop tracking at the moment - in my experience it provides much better tool tracking in the context of cue stick in/out motions.**
+Currently, you can configure the graphics and other aspects of **poolvr** via URL parameters.
+Some of the recognized URL parameters are:

+- `useBasicMaterials`: defaults to `true`, which configures bare-bones, low-expectation setting "EGA" graphics for max performance and compatibility
+- `shadowMap`: defaults to `false`, shadows will be rendered as projected meshes.
+If `true`, shadows are rendered via three.js shadow maps.

 ## Building **poolvr**: